-- A blend of financial support from local sources, generated revenue, and the Services and Activities Fees - An equitable share of resources across the various sports - A conservative and responsible stewarding of resources in spite of increasing costs - Transportation costs have increased considerably, so we are looking at more affordable options - We are maintaining scholarship support for student athletes at the conference-allowed level to remain competitive in recruiting student athletes to our campus
+- A blend of financial support from local sources, generated revenue, and Services and Activities Fees.
+Please note that this second read of the budget includes a change from the first reading including the addition of \$25,000 in revenue from athletic department fundraising and \$43,756 from local funds.
+Other line items have shifted slightly to reflect actual costs from previous years resulting in a \$61,256 change in revenue and expense from the first read, including an accurate cost accounting of rents and leases related to rodeo expenses. - An equitable share of resources across the various sports. - A conservative and responsible stewarding of resources in spite of increasing costs. - An increase in transportation costs, so we are looking at more affordable options. - Scholarship support for student athletes at the conference-allowed level to remain competitive in recruiting student athletes to our campus.

-The attached document is being presented to the Walla Walla Community College Board of Trustees as a first read and to fulfill requirements set forth in RCW 28B.15.120 (2)a.
+The attached document is being presented to the Walla Walla Community College Board of Trustees as a second read and to fulfill requirements set forth in RCW 28B.15.120(2)a.

 - 1. The college's Board of Trustees must specifically approve an annual budget for its athletic programs. - 2.
 If the athletic programs experience an operating deficit at the end of any fiscal year, the Board must: - a.
 Approve a plan to reduce operating deficits in future fiscal years; - b.
-Conspicuously post on its website the financial statements for its programs for the - c. prior three consecutive years along with the "plan" identified in 2a; - d.
-Approve in advance any transfer exceeding \$250,000 (if not already included in the approved annual budget); and - e.
+Conspicuously post on its website the financial statements for its programs for the prior three consecutive years along with the "plan" identified in 2a; - c.
+Approve in advance any transfer exceeding \$250,000 (if not already included in the approved annual budget); and - d.
 Approve in advance any expenditure over \$250,000 that was not included in the approved annual budget.

-Thanks for your consideration and support of these requests.
+Thank you for your consideration and support of these requests for FY25.